Throughput vs. Uptime: The Two Sides of Real Performance

 A server may go down for various reasons, including occasionally, a single fault or multiple problems co-occurring at other times.

-The following are the most typical reasons for server crashes:
+The following are the most common reasons servers crash:

 • Startup Failure: This is the most common reason for a server crash.
 When your server starts up, the code must run before it starts doing its job.
 If some of these steps fail, your server will not start properly.